 How to Avoid Awkward Holiday Conversations

-Ah, the holidays.
-It’s that special time of year when we slow down, eat too much food and…engage in awkward conversation.
+It’s that special time of year when we slow down, eat too much food and…engage in awkward conversations.

 While it can often be nice to mingle, sometimes meeting new people or chatting with people we rarely see can leave us feeling uncomfortable and dreading these visits.
 It can exacerbate social anxiety.

-Here are a few tips for surviving the holiday conversation gauntlet:
+Here are eight tips for surviving the holiday conversation gauntlet:

 For many of us, the solution to feeling awkward at a public event is to reach for our smartphones.
 When we are left standing alone, feeling like a lonely middle-schooler, the answer is to grab for our smartphones.